disseny-de-software/tutorial_timetracker_app/tutorial_timetracker_app.md

 In function ``getTree()`` we instantiate a sample JSON string and decode it producing a JSON object by means of the `convert` library.
 This object is the parameter of the ``Tree`` constructor that is just a wrapper of the root of the 1-level tree, either a project or a task object.

+Declaring a ``late`` atribute means we are not giving a value right now, so it's null.
+But it will be assigned a non-null value in the constructor.
+The ``"?"`` in some attibutes means they are allowed to get a null value.

-**5.** To run this test, Run ⟶ Run... ⟶ Edit configurations... ⟶ + and add a new configuration to the Flutter group with name "test tree" and search file tree.dart for Dart entrypoint.
+**5.** To run this test, Run ⟶ Run... ⟶ Edit configurations... ⟶ + and add a new configuration to the Flutter group with name "test load tree" and search file tree.dart as Dart entrypoint.

 <br>